Core beliefs

 (4) EXISTENTIAL: “The world/ life itself is…. dangerous/unsafe /hopeless etc

 Beliefs of inadequacy are closely linked with shame, while beliefs of separation may lead to anger.
-Beliefs of scarcity are associated with anxiety, while ‘existential’ core beliefs may engender terror or depression.
-And yet they all stem from the same situation and have the same remedy.
+Beliefs of scarcity are associated with anxiety, while ‘existential’ core beliefs may engender terror or depression (or both).
+The many variations on these themes which people have presented to me could all be reduced to one of these four types.

-The part of us which holds the core beliefs is the wounded inner child.
-For the child, the core beliefs were typically a way of making sense of reality or of providing some protection in an unsafe environment.
+The part of us which holds the core beliefs, normally for the rest of our lives, is the wounded inner child.
+As children, our beliefs were typically a way of making sense of reality or of providing some protection in an unsafe environment.
 “It’s best to keep quiet and not say what I think” serves the little boy well who gets a slap every time he opens his mouth.
 As a grown man, it doesn’t work so well of course, and gradually other needs than safety, such as self-expression and autonomy, come to the surface and struggle to be heard.
-Effectively, core beliefs arise in response to trauma.
-Another way of looking at it, for those of us who are on a healing journey, is that they are the evidence of the trauma – sometimes the only evidence that we can rely on, in the case of very early episodes.
-Despite their negative effects in later life, our core beliefs were also our best possible response to an impossible childhood situation, and often bear signs of great creativity, resourcefulness and even compassion.

 Read more about core beliefs and what is needed to change them!